hakandundar34coding/system-monitoring-center/README.md

 ### Notes:
 - GPU usage information availability depends on vendor/driver.
 - GPU load is not tracked if GPU tab is switched off (for lower CPU usage).
-- Some virtual machines does not provide CPU min-max frequencies, sensors and RAM hardware information.
+- Virtual machines may not provide CPU min-max frequencies, sensors and RAM hardware information.